TomatoWOW/inspirational-quotes/quotes.md

-If you can't be a poet, be a poem
-If you can't be a poet, be a poem
+If you can't be a poet, be a poem.
-If you can't be a poet
-It is an insult to the whole human race - to believe that we need a god to behave decently
+It is an insult to the whole human race - to believe that we need a god to behave decently.